davidvuong/ddfa-rn-app/README.md

 **Welcome to ddfa-app!**

 This is the frontend component of the DDFA (Double D Food Adventures) app.
+It's written in React Native and currently only supports iOS devices.
 You can checkout the backend [here](https://github.com/davidvuong/ddfa-api).

 ## Installation